wwt/curl-requests-foundations/README.md

    ```

 2. Download the repo files in one of two ways:
-   - Use Git to clone the repo to your computer using either HTTP *or* SSH:
+   - Use Git to clone the repo to your computer using either HTTP _or_ SSH:
      - HTTP - `git clone https://github.com/wwt/curl-requests-foundations.git`
      - SSH - `git clone git@github.com:wwt/curl-requests-foundations.git`
    - If you don't have access to or don't know how to use Git, you can download the repo files at:
      - [https://github.com/wwt/curl-requests-foundations/archive/main.zip](https://github.com/wwt/curl-requests-foundations/archive/main.zip "Git Repository .zip File")
-     - Use an archiving tool to extract the file ***main.zip***.
+     - Use an archiving tool to extract the file **_main.zip_**.
      - You should now have a folder on your computer which contains the Git repository files.

-3. Open Git repository folder on your computer and then locate and open the PowerPoint presentation ***curl-requests-foundations.pptx***.
+3. Open Git repository folder on your computer and then locate and open the PowerPoint presentation **_curl-requests-foundations.pptx_**.

-   - Start the presentation in *slide show* mode for a walkthrough experience.
+   - Start the presentation in _slide show_ mode for a walkthrough experience.
-   - I use animation to help deliver the topics in small chunks and much of the presentation will look like a mess if you don't navigate the animation in slide show mode.
+   - I use animation to help deliver the topics in small chunks, and much of the presentation will look like a mess if you don't navigate the animation in slide show mode.
-   - The hands-on sections of the presentation list all of the cURL and Python commands you need to follow along with each task and there are also screen recordings which demonstrate each task.
+   - The hands-on sections of the presentation list all of the cURL and Python commands you need to follow along with each task, and there are also screen recordings that demonstrate each task.
-   - I include presenter notes on every slide and if you have a second monitor, you can click through the slide show and read the script simultaneously.
+   - I include presenter notes on every slide, and if you have a second monitor, you can click through the slide show and read the script simultaneously.

 4. Install Docker Desktop: